Pro-Advencher/Social-Libertarianism/README.md

 # Social-Libertarianism
-Democracy, Equality, Liberty for all.
+Democracy, Equality, and Liberty for all.